SkymanOne/folidity/concepts/samples.md

 }

 @(any)
-fn int reveal(salt: int, vote: Choice) when RevealState s1 -> (RevealState s2, ExecuteState s3) // we can transition to 2 different states
+pub fn int reveal(salt: int, vote: Choice) when RevealState s1 -> (RevealState s2, ExecuteState s3) // we can transition to 2 different states
 // we ensure that the size of mapping doesn't change st s1.commits.size == s2.commits.size